 We’ve all been there- it’s 5:30 and your stomach is rumbling.
-As you walk into the kitchen to get started making dinner, you realized that you totally forgot to plan for tonight’s dinner.
+As you walk into the kitchen to get started making dinner, you realized that you totally forgot to do menu planning for tonight’s dinner.

 What is eMeals?

 eMeals plan is almost like having a personal chef right on your smartphone- the only thing that it doesn’t do it actually cook your meals for you and you don’t need traditional meal kits to do them.